lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 ├─► Standard UI/feature experiment?
 │   └─► YES → Do you have pre-experiment data?
 │             ├─► YES → Use CUPED (start here, 30-50% reduction)
+│             │         Is linear CUPED R² < 0.5?
+│             │         ├─► YES → Consider CUPAC (but weigh maintenance cost)
+│             │         └─► NO  → Stick with CUPED; ML adds little value
-│             │         Consider CUPAC if you have ML infra │             └─► NO  → Use STRATIFICATION (10-30% reduction)
+│             └─► NO  → Use STRATIFICATION (10-30% reduction)
 │
 └─► Need faster decisions?